pydantic/logfire/docs/legal/terms_of_service.md

 ### 15.9 Use of Name and Logo

-_PSI_ may identify the Customer as a customer in its marketing and sales activities, and may use the Customer's trade names, services marks, and logos in marketing materials, customer lists, press releases, articles, websites, advertisements, or other promotional activities.
+_PSI_ will obtain written agreement from any Customer before using their trade names, services marks, or logos in marketing materials, customer lists, press releases, articles, websites, advertisements, or other promotional activities.

 ### 15.10 Force Majeure